jesperronn/cuke-quickstart/README.md

 Will tell you the process id if the server is still running. (then you can kill it)

+    $ cucumber -p stepdefs | grep "/^"

+creates list of available steps from the step definitions file

+    $ make stepdefs

+Creates a AVAILABLE_STEPS.md file where you can see all steps that are currently defined.
+Also it has a list of unused steps in the bottom.
+The bottom steps are the ones not being used in any tests

 INSTALLATION PREREQUISITES
 ==========================